riotkit-org/backup-repository/docs/source/docker.rst

 Images are hosted quay.io

-The versions are created from tags, when a code is considered stable, then it is tagged.
+The versions are created from tags, when a code is considered stable, then it is tagged and released as stable.
+There are also ALPHA and RC (release candidate) versions tagged for testing purposes, often close to the stable release date.

 Please see https://semver.org/ for how we version the application.